-Read all about early maths skills and how you can build children’s skills with play activities.
+Read all about early maths skills and how you can build children’s skills with simple pre-number activities.

 What is Early Maths?